 Pima Community College offers degrees and certificates in a variety of disciplines.
 Each degree and certificate has different program requirements for graduation.
 Grades of "C" or better are required in core courses to fulfill graduation requirements.
-Core courses are designated in each College program.
+Core courses are designated in each college program.
+See the Programs section of this catalog for program requirements.

-Associate Degrees are generally granted upon the successful completion of a program, usually two years in length, which has been outlined by the College faculty and approved by the Arizona Community College Board.
+Associate Degrees generally are granted upon the successful completion of a program, usually two years in length, which has been outlined by the College faculty and approved by the Arizona Community College Board.
 Details of programs offered are listed in the Program section of this catalog.

-While a minimum of 60 credit hours is required to earn an associate degree at Pima, it should be noted that the completion of some programs extends beyond the 60-credit hour minimum.
+While a minimum of 60 credit hours of course work at the 100 level or higher is required to earn an associate degree at Pima, it should be noted that the completion of some programs extends beyond the 60-credit hour minimum.